 As customers express their reviews and thoughts about the brand more openly than ever before, sentiment analysis has become a powerful tool to monitor and understand online conversations.
 Analyzing customer feedback and reviews automatically through survey responses or social media discussions allows you to learn what makes your customer happy or disappointed.
 Further, you can use this analysis to tailor your products and services to meet your customer’s needs and make your brand successful.

-Recent advancements in machine learning and deep learning have increased the efficiency of sentiment analysis algorithms.
+Recent advancements in AI solutions have increased the efficiency of sentiment analysis algorithms.
 You can creatively use advanced artificial intelligence and machine learning tools for doing research and draw out the analysis.

 For example, sentiment analysis can help you to automatically analyze 5000+ reviews about your brand by discovering whether your customer is happy or not satisfied by your pricing plans and customer services.
 Therefore, you can say that the application of sentiment is endless.